 Painted Turtle Lighting

-If temperatures are allowed to drop below 60 degrees, your turtle may become lethargic, not eat well and start to go into hibernation.
+If housed indoors, UVB lighting and supplemental heat lights should be provided to aquatic turtles.
+Painted turtles don't need extremely warm temperatures but they will be more active and eat better if their home is heated properly.
+If temperatures are allowed to drop below 70 degrees, your turtle may become lethargic, not eat well, and start to go into hibernation.
 Turtles that are housed outside in warmer months should be brought inside when the outside temperature gets too cool.

-Common Health Problems
+Health Problems of Painted Turtles

-Intestinal parasites are found naturally in most reptiles, including painted turtles, but they can become a problem for your turtle if they overpopulate the intestinal tract.
+- Parasites - Intestinal parasites are found naturally in most reptiles, including painted turtles, but they can become a problem for your turtle if they overpopulate the intestinal tract.
 Annual fecal parasite exams should be performed by your exotics veterinarian.

 If you suspect your turtle has a health issue get him in to see a vet as soon as possible.
 With your help, your turtle can live a long and healthy life.